rmeister/yawl/README.md

 - ProcessScheduler

 ----
-### Acknowledgement
+### Credits

-Thanks to user 'Madebyoliver' (http://www.flaticon.com/authors/madebyoliver) from flaticon.com for the original 'sun' icon, licensed by "Creative Commons BY 3.0".
+- Thanks to user 'Madebyoliver' (http://www.flaticon.com/authors/madebyoliver) from flaticon.com for the original 'sun' icon, licensed by "Creative Commons BY 3.0"
+- Thanks to Lucas and Ahmad for their feedback on the user interface

 ### License
 WTFPL